SENIOR PROGRAM OFFICER, COMMUNITY RESOURCES

 Wikipedia and its sister projects are created by volunteers.
 They curate the knowledge that the world has come to rely on.
 The Senior Program Officer is charged with co-designing and implementing a grantmaking strategy to 1) Grow our communities of volunteers, especially in places in the world that are just coming online, 2) Empower our existing communities to be more effective in their work and 3) Ensure that community investments are made more equitably around the world.
 You will do this by making grants to our Wikimedia affiliates and free knowledge ecosystem partners and individuals, with an emphasis on those who are organizing seedling efforts to sprout communities in emerging parts of the world.
 It is an exciting time to join a team and help define the path forward for the grant programs.

-This Senior Program Officer will also manage the current Simple Annual Plan Grants program which supports the growth of emerging communities that have annual programs and operating expenses with previous experience with funding mechanisms.
+This Senior Program Officer will also manage one the current grant program which support the growth of emerging communities that have annual programs and operating expenses with previous experience with funding mechanisms.
 The program is run through a participatory grantmaking process and a focus on supporting programs that help diversify the knowledge content.
 They will work together with participatory grant committee members, grant applicants and grantees, and members of the Community Resources team.